-Our young people have plenty of opportunity to get out and explore the great outdoors, in both our nature reserve and forest school.
+Our young people have plenty of opportunity to get out and explore the great outdoors, in both our nature reserve and forest schools.

 Nature reserve at Latham Road

-We also have our own nature reserve in Latham Road, which is used by pupils across our schools in Cambridge.
+We also have our own nature reserve in Latham Road, which includes an eco-classroom.
+This outdoor learning space is used by pupils in Cambridge.

 Whilst they search for bugs, cook up a feast in the mud kitchen, and find the best wood to make a bow and arrow, our pupils are also taking risks, exploring, and working together.
-Pupils also spend time applying specific scientific skills developed during the course of their year to identify species and carry out a range of environmental measures.
+Pupils also spend time applying specific scientific skills to identify species and carry out a range of environmental measures.